json9512/sonarToimage/README.md

 The result was not perfect, however, it was interesting to see the outcome.

 ## Result ##
-The first image is the sonar intensity map<br>
+The first row is the sonar intensity map<br>
 second is the GAN generated image<br>
 third is the original image<br>
 <br>